benbossc/R-AssignmentsInfo-Markdown/README.md

 2. Show the code producing the results.
 3. Provide thoughtful/correct written answers.

 Any response requiring a data analysis task must be supported by code you generate to produce your result.
 Just examining your various objects in the “Environment” section of R Studio is insufficient—you must use scripted commands.
 Because there are typically multiple ways to get an answer, we will not grade you on the efficiency of your code.
-You can work with other students but be sure to <strong>document/comment who you worked with in the assignments</strong>.
-However, you <strong>must submit your own assignments</strong>.
+You can work with other students but be sure to <strong>document/comment who you worked with in the assignments AND/OR mention resources your used that were not provided by this class (i.e., a webpage, book chapter, etc.)</strong>.
+You <strong>must submit your own assignments</strong>.

 Also note: all code used to produce your results must be shown in your HTML file (e.g., do not use ```echo=FALSE``` or ```include=FALSE``` as options anywhere).
 Other pieces of advice: